HR-CMGT/MGDD-unity/snippets.md

 ```

 ### Rotate and move in direction of another gameobject
-You could also use this code to make an object follow the mouse
+You can use this code to make a guided missile, or to make an object follow the mouse
 ```
 // face towards another gameobject transform.right = targetobject.position - transform.position;